 - Cancer – especially if it has metastasized or spread to the liver

 - Swelling of the abdomen to accommodate the buildup of fluid

 - Fullness or heaviness in the abdomen once the amount of fluid increases

 - Leg swelling, bruising, enlargement of the breasts and confusion

 - If due to heart failure, there is shortness of breath and leg edema

 Management of ascites

 Among individuals with liver disease, it is vital to avoid alcohol which is an essential step in reducing further damage to the liver.
-Additionally, medications that contain acetaminophen must be reduced since they require metabolism in the liver.
+Additionally, lower the dosage of medications that contain acetaminophen since they require metabolism in the liver.

 The presence of excess fluid in the abdomen can result to discomfort and shortness of breath.
 The treatment is based on the root cause, the rate of fluid buildup and how the symptoms affect the individual.